RY44/Project-4/README.md

  - For the Auth "app", it inherits the AbstractUser class in the model.
 Was also able to add in password confirmation functionality inside the serializer.
  - Overwritten the default User model by going into settings.py and adding "AUTH_USER_MODEL = 'jwt_auth.User'.
- - Went on to implement secure routes using "IsAuthenticatedOrReadOnly" from the django rest-framework.
+ - Went on to implement secure routes using "IsAuthenticatedOrReadOnly" from the Django rest-framework.
  - Fully tested all the functionality of the backend using Insomina, such as making various requests and using secure routes by adding an auth header with a bearer token that is generated when a user logs in.

 ---